 Finally, ask your viewers to subscribe to your channel by letting them know the value they’re getting by subscribing.
 This is where your CTA comes into play, so don’t forget to tell people to “hit that subscribe button” if they’re interested in seeing more (or whatever other variation of the CTA you prefer - get creative!).

 This is so, so important.
 Scripting your channel trailer can help you keep it short, sweet, and concise.
 Since you only have about a minute and a half to cover a lot of material, having confidence in what you’re saying is crucial.
-Scripting your video can help you get that confidence.
+Scripting your YouTube videos can help you get that confidence.

 YouTube themselves are big supporters of the “Show, don’t tell” methodology when it comes to channel trailers.
 While it’s important to let people know why you created your channel and how it will benefit them, it’s also important to show people what your channel is all about.
 You can do that by showing a “Highlight Reel” of snippets from your best videos.
 To make your trailer short and sweet, we recommend using the highlight reel as b-roll while you talk about your channel.
 Here’s a perfect example of using highlight reels in a channel trailer.